agudamonte/vet-appointments-manager/README.md

 # vet-appointments-manager

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [Appointmet Manager Project from the Javascript course by Codigo Con Juan](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).

 ## Table of contents